-During the financial period under review, the Group posted a Revenue of RM28.3 million compared to RM35.6 million in the corresponding period of 2018.
-The decline was mainly due to the weakening global timber market which resulted in the decrease in timber demand and selling price.
+During the financial period under review, the Group posted a Revenue of RM18.3 million compared to RM28.3 million in the corresponding period of 2019.
+The decline was mainly due to the global COVID-19 pandemic which resulted in the decrease in timber demand and also the selling price.